Wulffite: Physical properties

-Wulffite is an exhalation mineral with its clear crystals being brittle with a Mohs hardness of just 2½.
+Wulffite is an exhalation mineral with brittle, clear crystals and a Mohs hardness of 2.5.
 They form individually or in coarse clusters and crusts of elongated prismatic crystals reaching a maximum size of 2 mm long and 1.2 mm thick with groups of clusters stretching 1 cm across.
 Wulffite has two directions of perfect cleavage parallel to the positive elongation and another on the (010) direction.
 It also tends to fracture in a steeped pattern.
 The crystal colors take on being a dark emerald green to a bluish tinted green, dark green being the most common.
 The mineral has also shown strong optical phenomenon of pleochroism that absorbs light and changes the color from emerald green to pale green (Z dark emerald green > Y green > X pale green).
 All of the physical properties of wulffite can be contributed to the highly volcanic environment in which they formed and the amount of elements available for it to form at all.

 Chemical and optical properties

-Wulffite is specific sulfate labeled under alkali copper sulfates with its empirical formula calculated from 18 Oxygen to be Nal.08(K2.85Rb0.08Cs0.04)Σ2.97(Cu3.99Zn0.02)Σ4.01S3.99O18.
+Wulffite is specific sulfate labeled under alkali copper sulfates with its empirical formula calculated from 18 oxygen to be Nal.08(K2.85Rb0.08Cs0.04)Σ2.97(Cu3.99Zn0.02)Σ4.01S3.99O18.
 Wulffite has also been shown to dissolve in water showing that its bonds are weak enough to dissolve in room temperature water.
-Many forms of X-ray analysis were performed such as X-ray Powder Diffraction, Single Crystal Diffraction and Jeol JSM-6480LV a scanning electron microscope to find the chemical composition and crystal structure to compile the data of the new mineral.
+Many forms of X-ray analysis were performed, such as X-ray powder diffraction, single crystal diffraction and Jeol JSM-6480LV, a scanning electron microscope, to find the chemical composition and crystal structure to compile the data of the new mineral.
 The analysis showed that wulffite has an orthorhombic crystal system structure with a basic unit of a heteropolyhedral quasi-framework formed from Cu-O-S chains.

 Chemical composition

 X-ray crystallography

-From Chemical and Optical properties, the tests also showed how the chains run along the [010] with a center of Copper pyramids and SO4 tetrahedra.
+From chemical and optical properties, the tests also showed how the chains run along the [010] with a center of copper pyramids and SO4 tetrahedra.
 Wulffite can also be distinguished from the similar parawulffite by its difference in Cu-O-S chain structures, since wulffite is mainly centered around the SO4 tetrahedra and with the chains being interconnected instead of distorted.
 Wulffite was also discovered to be lacking in common bands of BO3, CO3, NO3, and hydrogen groups.
 With the distinctive chemical banding missing and the specific environment in which they form, making wulffite a good index mineral.